-Attendance at a meeting by at least 25% of the members of the AFSE, providing that there is representation from all Schools within FSE, shall constitute a quorum for the conduct of business.
+Attendance at a meeting by at least 25% of the members of the AFSE, providing that there is representation from all schools within FSE, shall constitute a quorum for the conduct of business.
 A quorum is required for any vote on items from the agenda.

-If a quorum is not present for a meeting for which there is a vote scheduled, or if a vote is required when no meeting is scheduled, the Secretary of the AFSE shall enlist the individual schools to conduct the ballot with at least 10 days advance notice, with results returned to the Secretary.
+If a quorum is not present for a meeting for which there is a vote scheduled, or if a vote is required when no meeting is scheduled, the secretary of the AFSE shall enlist the individual schools to conduct the ballot with at least 10 days advance notice, with results returned to the secretary.
 The outcome of the vote will be determined by a simple majority of returned ballots.

-An item of new business that is not explicitly listed on the agenda can be discussed, but cannot be acted upon until the next meeting where it shall be placed on the agenda.
+An item of new business that is not explicitly listed on the agenda can be discussed but cannot be acted upon until the next meeting where it shall be placed on the agenda.
 However, it can be acted upon if a quorum is present and with the approval of at least two-thirds of those present and voting.

 Minutes of the previous meeting shall be published prior to the next scheduled meeting and distributed with the agenda for that meeting.

-In all matters not specified in these Bylaws, the latest edition of Robert’s Rules of Order will govern the procedures and discussions during meetings of the AFSE.
-The Parliamentarian is responsible for assuring that the meetings are run in this manner.
+In all matters not specified in these bylaws, the latest edition of Robert’s Rules of Order will govern the procedures and discussions during meetings of the AFSE.
+The parliamentarian is responsible for assuring that the meetings are run in this manner.
 The FSE will maintain an up–to-date version of the book for this purpose.

 ARTICLE SEVEN.
 COMMITTEES OF THE FULTON SCHOOLS OF ENGINEERING